creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-03-20-ImageBind.md

 ## Emergent zero-shot classification

-Zero-shot is a term used for model trained with a modality X (image or audio for instance) paired with text.
+Zero-shot is a term used for a model trained with a modality X (image or audio for instance) paired with text.
 The class is determined using simple standard prompts, such as "An image of a {class}", where {class} is replaced by every possible class.
-The class attributed to a sample is the one for with the associated text prompt has the highest similarity with the sample.
+The class attributed to a sample is the one for which the associated text prompt has the highest similarity with the sample.

-Here, ImageBind is able to perform zero-shot classification between text and a modality $$\mathcal{M}$$ with has not been paired with text during training (audio, depth, etc.).
-This is an indirect phenomenom that appears thanks to the training with pairs of (image, text) and (image, $$\mathcal{M}$$).
-Such downstream performance are referred to ***emergent*** zero-shot classification by the authors.
+Here, ImageBind is able to perform zero-shot classification between text and a modality $$\mathcal{M}$$ which has not been paired with text during training (audio, depth, etc.).
+This is an indirect phenomenon that appears thanks to the training with pairs of (image, text) and (image, $$\mathcal{M}$$).
+Such downstream performances are referred to ***emergent*** zero-shot classification by the authors.

 &nbsp;